Do people tip in Ontario? How much should I tip?

 Tipping is optional but is a common practice in Ontario.
 The amount you give depends on the type and quality of service you receive.

-A tip (gratuity) is money that you give on top of the required amount to show your appreciation for the service you received.
+A tip, or gratuity, is a voluntary payment that you give on top of the required amount to show your appreciation for the service you received.

 Generally, people tip:

 In restaurants, the tip is usually 15% - 20% of the bill before tax.
-This is also the rate in for hairdressers and beauty salons.
-However, if the service is poor, you do not have to give a tip.
+This is also the rate for hairdressers and beauty salons.
+However, if you are not satisfied with the service, you do not have to give a tip.

 Bartenders and taxi drivers generally receive C$1 - C$3 as a tip.

-Some people also like to give a small tip when they buy coffee, an ice cream cone or other small purchases, but it is not expected.
+Some people also like to give a small tip when they buy coffee, an ice cream cone or other small purchases, especially at locally owned businesses; but it is not expected.

 For More Information